-Sarah Williams is an assistant professor in the Department of Hospitality Business Management in the Alfred Lerner College of Business and Economics at the University of Delaware.
+Sarah Williams is an assistant professor in the Department of Hospitality and Sport Business Management in the Alfred Lerner College of Business and Economics at the University of Delaware.
 Dr. Williams currently teaches undergraduate courses in sport management.
 She earned her doctorate in educational leadership and organizational development from the University of Louisville in 2019, her master of science in kinesiology from James Madison University in 2012 and her bachelor of business administration in finance from James Madison University in 2009.

-Dr. Williams’ research focuses on gender and diversity issues in sport, organizational behavior and coaching and team leadership, most specifically in the intercollegiate athletics setting.
+Dr. Williams’ research focuses on gender and diversity issues in sport, organizational behavior and team leadership, most specifically in the intercollegiate athletics setting.
 She has published work on mentoring differences by gender in kinesiology departments, how fan consumption is altered through sport scandal in Division I women’s college basketball and gender differences in perceptions of leadership in intercollegiate athletics administration.
 Dr. Williams has also frequently presented at the North American Society for Sport Management, the North American Society for the Sociology of Sport and the Sport Marketing Association annual conferences.

 - Ph.D., educational leadership and organizational development, sport administration, University of Louisville, 2019

 - M.S. kinesiology, sport leadership, James Madison University, 2012

 - B.B.A, finance, James Madison University, 2009